AdguardTeam/AGLint/README.md

 `AGLint` is a universal adblock filter list parser, linter and converter.
 It supports all syntaxes currently in use: AdGuard, uBlock Origin and Adblock Plus. `AGLint` can be used as a command-line tool or as a TS/JS library in the Node.js or browser environment.

 Our goal is to provide a tool that can be used by everyone who is interested in adblock filters.
-We want to make it easy to create and maintain filter lists, and we want to make it easy to use them in adblockers.
+We want to make it easy to create and maintain filter lists.

 Generally the philosophy of `AGLint` are inspired by [ESLint](https://eslint.org/).
 If you are familiar with `ESLint`, you will find it easy to use `AGLint` as well.